m2w/talaria/README.md

 Most of talaria's functionality can be customized through the configuration object passed to the `Talaria` constructor.
 Available configuration options are:

-- `method` [`TalariaMethod`] *required*, the method determines where you intend to host comments for your content: as comments on github issues or as comments on gists.
-The options are respectively `TalariaMethod.Issues` and `TalariaMethod.Gists`.
+- `backend` [`Backend`] *required*, the backend determines where you intend to host comments for your content: as comments on github issues or as comments on gists.
+The options are respectively `Backend.Issues` and `Backend.Gists`.
 - `mappingUrl` [`string`] *required*, a URL pointing to a JSON object containing a mapping of `content-permalink -> github_id`.
 The `content-permalink` is used by talaria to associate content with its comments and the `github_id` is either the id of a gist or of an issue.
 - `github_username` [`string`] *required*, is your username on github.
 It is used to construct the URLs back to your gists/issues and to build the github API URLs when using issue-based comments.
 - `github_repository` [`string`], is required when using issue-based comments, as it is necessary to build URLs for the github API.